 Parkinson’s Support Gathering meets the second Tuesday of each month from 2-3 pm in the West Community Room.
 Residents with Parkinson’s Disease and their caregivers are invited to attend this time of sharing and connecting with others.
 Call the Residential Living social worker at 717-381-3533 with questions.

 Vision Loss Support Group meets the fourth Thursday of every other month.
 This group, facilitated by VisionCorps, will meet at 1:30 pm in the West Community Room.
 Please call the Residential Living social worker at 717-381-3533 with any questions.

 Support Groups for the Public

 Support Groups provide a setting for residents and family members to discuss feelings, concerns and attitudes during and after personal or family crisis situations.
-Professional trained staff facilitate many of these groups.
+Professionally trained staff facilitate many of these groups.

 No Longer Alone Family Support Group provides a place for those who have a loved one living with mental illness, to learn and share their experiences.
 Meets the 4th Sunday of every month, 3:00-5:00 pm in the Crossings Meeting Road (2nd Floor) in the Calvin G. & Janet C. High Learning & Wellness Center at Landis Homes, 1001 E. Oregon Road, Lititz, PA.
 For more info, call Landis Communities at 717-381-3599.